DataAccolade/Snowflake/README.md

 | H            | Suggested Name (Group 2) | Second suggested name (generally without dash or underscore) |
 | I            | Description              | More information about the object |

+### HOW TO USE OR MODIFY
+- Step 1 (*Mandatory*): Always change the Object names (See columns F in all excel sheets)
+- Step 2 (*Do one of the following*):
+    - Example 1: Only change/Add the Prefix and Postfix names of the object names (See column D and C in all excel sheets)
+    - Change all columns in all excel sheets (Column C, D, E, F)
+- Use: Use only one of the suggested names in your codes/scripts (Column G or H)

 ## LICNESE
 [MIT](/LICENSE)